dpomier/haxe-coroutine/README.md

     // Dummy loop for the example
     new haxe.Timer(16).run = function() {
-        // Customize how/when to update your coroutines var processor = CoroutineProcessor.of(runner);
+        // Customize how/when to update your coroutines
+        // Set this at your convenience in your project var processor = CoroutineProcessor.of(runner);
         processor.updateEnterFrame();
         processor.updateTimer(haxe.Timer.stamp());